sankar-vs/Employee-Wage-Builder/README.md

 #### Refactor the UC3 code by using switch statements
 ### Used Case:5
 #### Calculating Wages for a month assuming number of working days is 20.
+### Used Case:6
+#### Calculate Wages till a condition of total working hours or days is reached.
+Assume working days is 20 and maximum working hours as 100.